FitzwilliamMuseum/ahrc-creative-economy-fellows/index.md

 Our partners bring very unique skillsets to the Museum.
 ThinkSee3D and Museum in a Box are innovators in joining heritage with digital.
 This site will document our 2019 journey of collaborations, events and products.

+This project is grant AH/S012583/1 part of the Development Grants Scheme.
+It starts on January 1st 2019 and finishes on December 31st 2019.